 WHY OLD RICE

 Old rice is a key to this recipe.
 When you first cook rice, it is wet, soft and delicious.
 As cooked rice cools, it dries out.
 This is normally terrible, but it is perfect for fried rice!
-This helps it absorb all the flavors of cooked rice and also allows for you to basically cook it twice.
+If you were to use fresh rice, your fried rice would end up a big gooey mess.

 Make sure as your rice cools you break up any big clumps so it all dries out properly.